sungnga/practice/React-2/apollo-music-share/README.md

 ### Building our app UI using Material UI:
 - Our components:
   - App.js: the parent component that renders our other components and passes down any props or context
   - AddSong.js: an input form that user can submit a song link from Youtube or Soundcloud.
-When they click on the Add Song button, a dialog window pops up that allows user to edit song title, artist, and image thumbnail
+When they click on the Add button, a dialog window pops up that allows user to edit song title, artist, and image thumbnail
   - Header.js: displays the title of our app
   - SongList.js: renders the song list with song title, artist, and image thumbnail, Play and Save buttons
   - SongPlayer.js: displays the song title, artist and image thumbnail, song duration slider, and play previous, play next, and play icons